nurrony/dotfiles/README.md

 - [Starship Prompt][starship-link]
 - [Catppuccin for ITerm Theme][catppuccin-iterm].

-You can import my settings by importing [iTerm Profile][iterm-profile-file] file
+- Any Nerd Font of your choice.
+I like [JetBrains Mono](https://www.programmingfonts.org/#jetbrainsmono) You can import my settings by importing [iTerm Profile][iterm-profile-file] file

 ### Special thanks to